martinjackson/simple-widgets/docs/SearchSortTable.md

 In this example, columns can be dragged to change their position in the table.
 The drag: true in the table allows that column to be dragged.
 If the drag is false the column can not be dragged; however, it can be dragged onto.
 The setTable and setFooter will return the changed table and footer.
 The footer has to have the same number of elements as the table.
 The table has 5 elements and so does the footer.
 Since you can drag columns it is using the new eachRowInTable (for more information see the eachRowInTable prop).
 The table will be striped because of the sw-sst_stripe className.
 The cells of the table will have black border because of the sw-sst_body_full className.
 The hidden prop must be added to the SearchSortTable component to pass back the hidden array.
 The choice prop on the SearchSortTable component indicates that there will be choice boxes on the filter input and since filterdaterange is true on the Date header in the sstable.

 ### **Example 7**
-This example shows how to do automatic totaling with control breaks and final totals using the new format in the eachRowInTable function:
+This example shows how to do automatic totaling with control breaks and final totals using the second format in the eachRowInTable function.

 ```javascript
 import { getAlignment } from 'simple-widgets';